 Ability to work independently, professionally, and proactively with a high degree of reliability and accuracy

-Demonstrated collaborative work style and ability to work well in a diverse workplace
+Demonstrated collaborative work style and ability to work well and creatively in a diverse workplace

-Proven organization and multi-tasking skills in a fast-paced, demanding environment
+Proven organization, multi-tasking, and prioritization ability in a fast-paced, demanding environment

 Application Process: The application process for UW positions may include completion of a variety of online assessments to obtain additional information that will be used in the evaluation process.
 These assessments may include Work Authorization, Cover Letter and/or others.
 Any assessments that you need to complete will appear on your screen as soon as you select “Apply to this position”.
 Once you begin an assessment, it must be completed at that time; if you do not complete the assessment you will be prompted to do so the next time you access your “My Jobs” page.
 If you select to take it later, it will appear on your "My Jobs" page to take when you are ready.
 Please note that your application will not be reviewed, and you will not be considered for this position until all required assessments have been completed.